purduesigbots/pros-docs/v5/api/cpp/adi.rst

 ==================== =============================================================================================================
  Parameters
 ==================== =============================================================================================================
- port                 The ADI port number (from 1-8, 'a'-'h', 'A'-'H') to initialize as a gyro potentiometer_type   An adi_potentiometer_type_e_t enum value specifying the potentiometer version type
+ port                 The ADI port number (from 1-8, 'a'-'h', 'A'-'H') to initialize as a potentiometer potentiometer_type   An adi_potentiometer_type_e_t enum value specifying the potentiometer version type
 ==================== =============================================================================================================